AliciaFrederick/Call-of-the-Netherdeep/content/A Player's Guide to the Netherdeep.md

 Even more additional race options appear in [Monsters of the Multiverse](https://www.dndbeyond.com/sources/motm "Monsters of the Multiverse"), with **bugbear**, **duergar**, **goblin**, **hobgoblin**, **kobold**, **lizardfolk**, **minotaur**, and **orc** being appropriate choices for players who want their characters to come from cultures or societies with roots in Xhorhas.

-Regardless of race, players may also give their characters the [[Hollow One]] supernatural gif.
+Regardless of race, players may also give their characters the [[Hollow One]] supernatural gift.